11 Rebels

 11 Rebels (十一人の賊軍) is a 2024 Japanese samurai, period action film directed by Kazuya Shiraishi, starring Takayuki Yamada and Taiga Nakano.
 The film had its world premiere at the 37th Tokyo International Film Festival as opening film with screening on October 28, 2024.

 Synopsis

-The Shibata clan's historic betrayal in Niigata occurred during the intense Boshin War, Japan's most ferocious conflict.
+The Mizoguchi clan's historic betrayal in Niigata occurred during the intense Boshin War, Japan's most ferocious conflict.
 The story follows an 11-member suicide squad on a desperate mission to defend a fortress.
-As the Shibata clan, the old shogunate, and the new government clash, their heroic struggle unfolds.
+As the Mizoguchi clan, the old shogunate, and the new government clash, their heroic struggle unfolds.

 Production

 The original script was written by Kazuo Kasahara in 1964.
 However, Shigeru Okada, the head of Toei Kyoto Studio, was dissatisfied with the ending, so the project was shelved.
 Sixty years later, the script was finally brought to life on screen, directed by Kazuya Shiraishi.

 Release

-The film was invited at 37th Tokyo International Film Festival as opening film where it had its world premiere on October 28, 2024.
+The film was invited at the 37th Tokyo International Film Festival as opening film where it had its world premiere on October 28, 2024.
 It had already secured theatrical distribution in North America.

 The film was released in the Japanese theatres on 1 November 2024.